colab-nyuad/HyperKGQA/README.md

 --dim                     embedding dimension
---checkpoint_type         choices=['libkge', 'ldh'], depending on which library was used to compute embeddings --rel_gamma               hyperparameter for relation matching --use_relation_matching   use postproceesing or not
+--checkpoint_type         choices=['libkge', 'ldh'], depending on which library was used to compute embeddings --rel_gamma               hyperparameter for relation matching --use_relation_matching   use postprocessing or not
 ```

 ## Computing embeddings <a name="emb"></a>